PacificBird/pear_ipm_landscape_analysis/README.md

 Izzy McDonald (israel.mcdonald@wsu.edu)

 ## Introduction
-\indent This repository contains the required code and file structure to analyze pear IPM study data and the landscape management factors effects on pear pest populations as collected in the study data.
+This repository contains the required code and file structure to analyze pear IPM study data and the landscape management factors effects on pear pest populations as collected in the study data.
 The landscape analysis design is a standard multi-ring buffer approach, where non-overlapping zones of specified width are generated around a feature of interest, and landscape statistics within each of those buffers are calculated, allowing for analysis to be done on the relationship between landscape statistics, data collected on the features of interest, and buffer distances.
 For an